varnish/Varnish-Book/README.rst

 All build-stuff is handled by make.
 The following is an incomplete list of targets:

+``make book``
+        Builds book in PDF format

+``make sphinx``
+        Builds book in HTML format

+``make clean``
+        removes build/

+..
    ``make check``
 	   Does syntax-checking on VCL and php-files.
 Ensures that they are used too.

    ``make all``
 	   Builds all PDFs (not sphinx)

    ``make dist``
 	   Builds tar-balls for use by instructors, which contain PDFs, munin-snapshot, www-examples (material/), NEWS and a bit more.

-``make clean``
-        removes build/

-``make sphinx``
-        Builds sphinx into build/html/

    ``make sphinx-dist``
 	   Pushes the sphinx-build to the official server.
 Requires access to the right servers, naturally.

    ``make flowchartupdate``
 	   Updates the VCL flowcharts from varnish source-code, assuming the correct .c-file (e.g: varnish source-code) is located where Makefile checks. (read Makefile).

    ``make util/param.rst``
 	   Might require deleting the file first.
 Fetches varnish-parameters from varnishd (as found in your PATH) and updates the util/param.rst with the correct macros.

    ``make sourceupdate``
 	   Does both the util/param.rst-thing and flowchartupdate.

 Updating the training material
 ------------------------------